 - a.
 Staying Safer At Home Is The Best Way To Control Risk.
-All people are strongly reminded that continuing to stay home as much as possible is the best way to prevent the risk of COVID-19 transmission, and therefore minimizing trips and activities outside the home helps reduce risk to individuals and the community.
+Staying home as much as possible is the best way to prevent the risk of COVID-19 transmission, and therefore minimizing trips and activities outside the home helps reduce risk to individuals and the community.
 All activities that involve contact with people from different Households increase the risk of transmission of COVID-19.
 Accordingly, all individuals currently living within the County are for the time being ordered to stay in their place of Residence to the extent possible.
-They are strongly urged to leave their Residence only to: - Work for or access Businesses that are allowed to be open under this Order (Essential Businesses, Outdoor Businesses, and Additional Businesses, as those terms are defined in Sections 8.a, 8.b and 8.c); - Work for, volunteer at, or access services at Healthcare Operations, as that term is defined in Section 8.g; - Engage in activities that are allowed under this Order (Essential Activities, Outdoor Activities, and Additional Activities, as those terms are defined in Sections 8.h, 8.i and 8.j); and - Engage in Essential Travel, as that term is defined in Section 8.k; or - Provide any services or perform any work necessary to the operation maintenance of Essential Governmental Functions or Essential Infrastructure, as those terms are defined in Sections 8.1 and 8.m.
+They may leave their Residence only to: - Work for or access Businesses that are allowed to be open under this Order (Essential Businesses, Outdoor Businesses, and Additional Businesses, as those terms are defined in Sections 8.a, 8.b and 8.c); - Work for, volunteer at, or access services at Healthcare Operations, as that term is defined in Section 8.g;

+- Engage in activities that are allowed under this Order (Essential Activities, Outdoor Activities, and Additional Activities, as those terms are defined in Sections 8.h, 8.i and 8.j); and - Engage in Essential Travel, as that term is defined in Section 8.k; or - Provide any services or perform any work necessary to the operation maintenance of Essential Governmental Functions or Essential Infrastructure, as those terms are defined in Sections 8.1 and 8.m.